 By the end of my first day there, I began to have a sinking feeling in my stomach.
 Something didn't feel quite right.
 I didn't have the familiar feeling of excitement and anticipation I usually have when I start traveling, eager to discover a new place.
 I couldn't put my finger on it, and the more I thought about it, the worse I felt, since we'd been planning this experience for a while.
 My husband and I were finally taking our big anniversary trip back to Naples, Italy where it all began for our families before they emigrated to the United States at the turn of the last century.
 While it isn’t the most expensive place in Europe, Italy takes planning and a decent budget, so the last thing I wanted was to regret our decision to come here.

-My grandfather was born outside of Naples, in the hill towns around Mount Vesuvius, and he came to America with his parents from the Port of Naples when he was 8 years old.
+My grandfather was born outside of Naples, in the hill towns around Mount Vesuvius not far from Pompeii, and he came to America with his parents from the Port of Naples when he was 8 years old.
 My husband's grandfather was also from the mountain towns east of Naples.
 So this trip held deeper meaning for us both, like a reconnection on some level with our ancestors.

 We settled in more on our second day and spent the day exploring the historic city of Naples.
 By late in the afternoon we were ready for a glass of wine.
 Good thing we were in Italy, wine is always on the menu!
 I was reluctant to bring it up, but my husband saved me by saying what it turned out we'd both been feeling.